 "Walking well is easy," says Michael.
 "Walk with your chest up and an imaginary parachute at the back of your head – look at the horizon, not the ground!
 And remember to keep your shoulders relaxed and down, not up and back."

-Sayer Clinics boasts leading London chiropractors, osteopaths, physical therapists, acupuncturists and massage therapists who help to retrain your posture gradually over a month or two, guided by standing digital X-ray analysis.
+Sayer Clinics boasts leading London chiropractors, physical therapists, acupuncturists and massage therapists who help to retrain your posture gradually over a month or two.

 London's leading Scoliosis & spinal curvature treatment clinics.

-Sayer Clinics' UK hands-on physical therapy and chiropractic treatment for spinal curvature, adolescent scoliosis and adult scoliosis works.
-We reduce progression of scoliosis and can completely correct spinal curvatures, improve functional flexibility and symmetrically rebalance the strength of your spine.
+Sayer Clinics' hands-on physical therapy and chiropractic treatment for spinal curvature, adolescent scoliosis and adult scoliosis has shown good results.
+We help minimise progression of spinal curvatures, improve functional flexibility and symmetrically rebalance the strength of your spine.

-For over 30 years we have helped many hundreds of scoliosis patients to regain forward weight-bearing, to reduce lateral curvature, to level leg-length difference and and to achieve flexibility and spinal stability in order to relieve their pain and avoid scoliosis surgery.
+For over 30 years we have helped many scoliosis patients to regain forward weight-bearing, to reduce lateral curvature, to level leg-length difference and to achieve flexibility and spinal stability in order to relieve their pain and avoid scoliosis surgery.

 The medical approach to scoliosis is to prescribe analgesics for scoliosis pain, to watch and wait and in severe cases to surgically fuse the spine with an implanted extendable surgical rod which can be externally activated at intervals using a magnetic field to lengthen the rod as the child grows, maintaining straightening and preventing scoliosis progression of advanced and severe curvature.